aws-cloudformation/cloudformation-resource-schema/README.md

 * **`additionalProperties`** use of `additionalProperties` is not valid for a resource property.
 Use `patternProperties` instead to define the shape and allowed values of extraneous keys.
 * **`properties` and `patternProperties`** it is not valid to use both properties and patternProperties together in the same shape, as a shape should not contain both defined and undefined values.
 In order to implement this, the set of undefined values should itself be a subshape.
 * **`items` and `additionalItems`** the `items` in an array may only have one schema and may not use a list of schemas, as an ordered tuple of different objects is confusing for both developers and customers.
 This should be expressed as key:value object pairs.
 Similarly, `additionalItems` is not allowed.

+## handlers

+The `handlers` section of the schema allows you to specify which CRUDL operations (create, read, update, delete, list) are available for your resource, as well as some additional metadata about each handler.

+### permissions

+For each handler, you should define a list of API `permissions` required to perform the operation.
+Currently, this is used to generate IAM policy templates and is assumed to be AWS API permissions, but you may list 3rd party APIs here as well.

+### timeoutInMinutes

+For each handler, you may define a `timeoutInMinutes` property, which defines the *maximum* timeout of the operation.
+This timeout is used by the invoker of the handler (such as CloudFormation) to stop listening and cancel the operation.
+Note that the handler may of course decide to timeout and return a failure prior to this max timeout period.
+Currently, this value is only used for `Create`, `Update`, and `Delete` handlers, while `Read` and `List` handlers are expected to return synchronously within 30 seconds.

 ## License